-- Ordinary Committee Members may be appointed by the OURCs Secretary.
+- Ordinary Committee Members and the Webmaster may be appointed by the OURCs Secretary.

-- The OURCs Senior Member shall be elected by the OURCs Committee, and holds the office until they retire, resign, or a new Senior Member is elected by the OURCs Committee.
+- The OURCs Senior Member and Senior Treasurer shall be elected by the OURCs Committee at a Committee Meeting (1.10), and holds the office until they retire, resign, or a new Senior Member or Senior Treasurer is elected by the OURCs Committee.
 Such a vote requires a two-thirds majority of the voting OURCs Committee Members to pass.